The quality of the air we breathe is of utmost importance for our health

 It is extremely difficult to influence all the culprits who are the creators of this foul air.
 First, you have biomass burning and industry and transport emissions.
-As economic growth is climbing sharply it is predicted that by the year 2040 car ownership in India will have risen by some 775%.
+As economic growth is climbing sharply, they predict that by the year 2040 car ownership in India will have risen by some 775%.
 Let’s hope that by then it will be electric cars.

 An ambitious and unusual project

 As you can see, an urgent need for a daring, call it futuristic project is asked for.
 Znera Space, a Dubai-based architecture firm, has come up with an ambitious proposal to solve this problem.
 Giant towers, looming like 100 meters in the sky, form a network of air filters.

 These towers are connected and get the power to operate through solar hydrogen cells, which form a hexagonal network of “sky bridges” between the towers.
 This design would be a network of towers and a grid that would be self-sustaining.

 As these towers collect harmful particles like carbon, one has to find a way of recycling them.
 The designers of this project have come up with the idea of re-utilizing these particles for graphene, concrete, fertilizer, ink, and water distillation.

 More innovative projects exist

 It might very well be that they will build this project to help clean the air of one of the most polluted cities in the world.
 Other, similar projects have been presented.
 Daan Roosegaarde, a Dutch designer, showed his project of a Smog Free Tower in Beijing in 2016.
 His tower is 23 -foot high and cleans 25 million cubic air per day.

 Another company, Berlin-based Green City Solutions, has a 13-foot by 10 foot moss-culture installation with the name City Tree.
 The company claims it works as efficient as 275 trees cleaning the pollution from the air.